Single chapter

 -

 Despite how nice it felt to be in the Leipzig, getting used to the crew and the different work, they were still at war.
-More than that, they were still at war serving in a ship under Commander .
-She was- couldn’t figure her out.
+More than that, they were still at war serving in a ship under Commander null null.
+She was- null couldn’t figure her out.

-It didn’t make it any easier to watch her being cold and dismissive, when knew could be so much more.
+It didn’t make it any easier to watch her being cold and dismissive, when null knew null could be so much more.

 -